HewlettPackard/networking-oneview/README.rst

 In the case of Port Operations, only ports related to managed networks and with the "local_link_information" field populated are considered.
-When the driver identifies that "local_link_information" exists in a given port, it check if .
+When the driver identifies that "local_link_information" exists in a given port, it check if it contains a Server Hardware UUID and boot information.
+The mech driver also uses the information of the MAC address of the requested port to identify the specific NIC of the Server Profile where the operation should be executed.
-This information can be directly configured in the Neutron port or passed by Ironic port field "local_link_connection".
+These information can be directly configured in the Neutron port or passed by Ironic port field "local_link_connection".

 Considering these restrictions, OneView Mechanism Driver is capable of: